DRincs-Productions/pixi-vn-tester/README.md

-# Pixi'VN template (React + Vite + MUI joy)
+# Pixi’VN template (React + Vite + MUI joy)

 This is a template for creating visual novels in React.
-It uses the Pixi'VN library and Vite as a build tool.
+It uses the Pixi’VN library and Vite as a build tool.
 This Template contains basic functionality inspired by the widespread Visual Noval engine Ren'Py.

 ## Overview